 No musical work is more closely associated with the Christmas season than “Messiah” by George Frederick Handel (1685-1759).
-It may come as something of a surprise that it had nothing to do with the Christmas season when it was composed.
+It may come as something of a surprise that it had nothing to do with the Christmas season when Handel originally composed it.
 It was initially performed for Lent ahead of Easter, but since Handel’s death, this music is usually performed during Advent.
 Incidentally, the full title of the work is simply “Messiah” although it is widely but inaccurately referred to as “The Messiah”.
 The composer was German by birth but became a naturalized Englishman in 1726.
 He wrote “Messiah” in the summer of 1741 in his characteristically quick 24 days, and his first performance was the following spring in Dublin.

 It premiered in London a year later, but it was not as well received.
 You can read about how it was promoted by the name “A Sacred Oratorio.”
-Ironically, the best performance I’ve seen of Messiah was in London 5 years ago by the Academy of Ancient Music with authentic period-instruments.
+Ironically, the best performance I’ve seen of Messiah was in London several years ago by the Academy of Ancient Music with authentic period-instruments.

 Bill Petro, your friendly neighborhood historian